How Music Hijacks Your Nervous System—in a Good Way

 1) Physical resonance: Sound waves cause sympathetic vibrations in air, instruments, or body cavities, such as chests and bones.

 We see this type of resonance in our modern technologies, such as Ultra-Sound, which uses high-frequency sound waves to break apart kidney stones, detect pregnancies, and perform non-invasive surgeries.
 Even the earth exhibits electromagnetic resonance on a planet-wide scale, using the cavity between the earth’s crust and space to create resonances of the earth’s fundamental frequency of 7.83 Hz, called the Schumann Resonance.
-This fundamental tone is often referred to as the earth’s ‘hum’, with its overtones activated by lightning storms around the planet.

 2) Neural resonance: Occurs when brainwaves patterns (eg, theta, alpha) synchronise with musical rhythms or pulses, known as entrainment.